EVERTO (Everybody For Togean)

 - Visit the EVERTO website and make an online donation

-// FEBRUARY 2016 UPDATE: the EVERTO website has been hacked, we’re working on it, so you can visit EVERTO on Facebook instead, and make a donation directly on the HelloAsso website, our online donation system provider (sorry, only available in French).
+// NOTE: the EVERTO website has been hacked, we’re working on it, so you can visit EVERTO on Facebook instead, and make a donation directly on the HelloAsso website, our online donation system provider (sorry, only available in French).

 - Visit the Katupat Green House and buy accessories from recycled plastic as well as coconut shell handicrafts.